-Evidence drives every step of the Codon product development process, from designs grounded in peer-reviewed literature to evaluation of our real-world impacts.
+Evidence drives every step of Codon’s product design, from designs grounded in peer-reviewed literature to evaluation of our real-world impacts.

 Codon’s IRB-approved studies

-In a recent study of introductory biology students, less-prepared students had just over a 50% chance of earning a passing exam score when they used the Study Path infrequently (Figure 1, left side).
-When students used the Study Path regularly, gaps in passing rates were greatly reduced between students with different levels of preparation (Figure 1, right side).
+To measure incoming preparation, students took a pre-test (GCA) in Week 1 of their Introductory Genetics course.
+We then tracked how students’ use of the Study Path for each exam predicted their score on that exam.
+Less-prepared students had just over a 50% chance of earning a passing exam score when they used the Study Path infrequently (left side).
+When students used the Study Path regularly, gaps in passing rates were greatly reduced between students with different levels of preparation (right side).

-The analysis includes data across three semesters in a first-year Molecular Biology and Genetics course (IRB-approved).
+The analysis includes data across three semesters in a first-year Molecular Biology and Genetics course.
 See full study here: Hazlett, Z. S., Jimenez, P. C., & Knight, J. K. (2025).
 Self-Testing and Follow-Through of Learning Strategies Supports Student Success.
 CBE—Life Sciences Education, 24(1), ar16.

 The Study Path improves course grades for all students.